usbong/newsletters/notes/LessonsLearned/thePhilippineStar.md

 ###### Acquisitive Prescription

---> RIGHT of Acquisition in the lapse of TIME
+--> RIGHT of Acquisition in the prescribed period of TIME

 ###### Extinctive Prescription